lxc86739795/lxc86739795.github.io/index.md

 ---
 ## Recent News
+- June, 2020, our team presents **FastReID**, a powerful toolbox of object re-identification for academia and industry.
+It achieves the state-of-the-art performance for both person Re-Id and vehicle Re-Id.
+Please refer to our paper [PDF](https://arxiv.org/abs/2006.02631) and repo [CODE](https://github.com/JDAI-CV/fast-reid) for more details.
 - December, 2019, we make a perfromance list of recent vehicle Re-Id methods on the VeRi dataset.
 We also apply a strong baseline model for Re-Id on six vehicle Re-Id datasets.
 Please refer to [LINK](https://github.com/JDAI-CV/VeRidataset) and the strong baseline model [CODE](https://github.com/JDAI-CV/fast-reid).
 - November, 2019, my Ph.
 D. Thesis, "_Research on Key Techniques of Vehicle Search in Urban Video Surveillance Networks_", was awarded as the Outstanding Doctoral Dissertation Award of China Society of Image and Graphics (中国图象图形学会优秀博士学位论文).
 [NEWS](http://www.csig.org.cn/detail/2880) [PDF](./papers/thesis_lxc.pdf)
 - October 22, 2019, one paper (Paper ID: P1C-10) will be presented at ACM Multimedia 2019, Nice, France.